Techtonica/curriculum/ajax/ajax.md

 ### Check for Understanding

-Build out and present Codepen on Titch JSON API project by next class.
+Build out and present Codepen on Twitch JSON API project by next class.